Indosaram/logxide/docs/sentry.md

 # Force enable Sentry (even if not configured)
 logging.basicConfig(handlers=[SentryHandler()])

-# Disable Sentry integration
+# Note: If you need to disable Sentry integration for some reason,
-import logxide
-logxide.install(sentry=False)  # Explicit disable
+# you can configure it through environment variables or Sentry SDK directly

 # Check if Sentry is available
 from logxide import SentryHandler